aigeroni/Winnie_Bot/PRIVACY.md

 The `Winnie_Bot` Privacy Policy is licensed under the [CC BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

-This privacy policy outlines the ways in which we store and use your data,
+This privacy policy outlines the ways in which we store and use your data, how to get a copy of all of the data that we store, and how to request that we delete your data.

 ## What we do store